 Conditional render is simple but can cause UX shifts.
 Test loading transitions and focus retention.

 Conditional rendering is simply returning different ReactNode outputs based on conditions.
 Choose a pattern by complexity: guard clauses for gating, ternaries for two options, and mappings/switches for multiple states.
 Be careful with && when the condition might be a non-boolean (especially 0).
-Finally, remember that mount/unmount controls whether local component state is preserved or reset (and key can force a reset when needed).
+Mounting and unmounting control whether local component state is preserved or reset, and key can force a reset when needed.